Smell Sensitivity During Pregnancy: Causes and Relief Tips

 Hormonal changes during pregnancy can significantly enhance your sense of smell, impacting your overall experience.

-This heightened sensitivity is thought to protect you and your developing baby from potential toxins or spoiled food.
-Genetics also contribute, as some individuals naturally possess a stronger sense of smell.
+This heightened sensitivity is thought to help protect you and your developing baby from potential toxins or spoiled food.
+Genetics also play a role, as some people naturally have a stronger sense of smell than others.

 Symptoms and Effects on Daily Life